Brandon-Sickler/lumber-tracker-mobile/README.md

 ## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

+**Quick Start:**
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+For detailed information about our development process, coding standards, and how to contribute effectively, please read our [Contributing Guide](CONTRIBUTING.md).

 ## 📄 License